fweber144/shinybrms/cran-comments.md

 ## Resubmission

 This is a resubmission.
-I have now single-quoted software names in the DESCRIPTION file ("Title" and "Description" fields).
+I have now single-quoted the software names which were not quoted before.

 ## Test environments